 Roger sited reasons, going back in 20 years (in ‘80s) where LBOs created pressure on mgmt to keep their stock prices up to hid any takeover attempt by LBOs.
 The stock options were unreasonably used as an incentive to CEO, CFO and board members to increase the so called stockholder value.
 This lead to myopic view of mgmt as well as WallStreet, and all the actions were driven to increase the stock value in short run.
 Free hand from Govt. regulators, company board and auditors allowed various kind of accounting manipulation to flourish.
 Company’s mgmt, who has the obligation of long term valuation of the company were busy promoting short term value of the stock.
 Company executives were awarded huge compensations which were independent of company’s performance.

 None of the govt/regulator bodies – SEC, Fed, Congress, Board of Directors played needed role to flag the alarm signal, and eventually when they did it was too late to fix anything.
 As a result small investors and employees lost billions and trillions of dollars, however, company executives made hefty money from there stocks options as well as severance package.
 General market (once again) lost the faith in the equity market.
 Though congress came up with Sarbanes-Oxley legislation to make executives and auditors accountable for their actions, huge damage was already done.
-The US accounting standards were manipulated to a great extend.
+The

 Overall Roger made an interesting account of .Com and telecom bubble and bust.
 Just like his other book on "Buffett", even in this book I had to skip few sentences where I couldn't make great sense; but probably I might be missing some context there.
 I would give 4-stars to this book.